E-r-1-c/networking-labs/03-network-services/03-dns-name-resolution/README.md

 ## DNS Record Verification

-The configured DNS record was verified on the DNS server.
+The configured A record was verified on the DNS server.

 ![DNS Record](./images/02-dns-record.png)

-The record confirmed that `testsite` was mapped to the web server's IP address.
+The record confirmed that `testsite` was mapped to `192.168.20.10`.

 ---